Top Interpersonal Skills for Job Seekers: A Job-Seeker’s Guide

 Examples of interpersonal skills

-Here are the top interpersonal skills for most jobs and industries:
+Here are the top interpersonal skills you need to succeed in most jobs:

 Communication

 Working with others requires clear and effective verbal and written expression.
-Because almost every job involves working with others to some degree, strong communication skills is a top requirement for most hiring managers.
+Because almost every job involves working with others to some degree and strong communication skills, this is a top requirement for most hiring managers.

 Communication skills include: